obscurerev/FNF-Mods-Web-Install/README.md

 Friday Night Funkin': https://w8.snokido.com/games/html5/friday-night-funkin/0281/index.html

-Replace "0281" in the link above with the corresponding text to play the listed mod:
+Replace "0281" in the link above with the corresponding text to play the listed mod in full screen:

 Whitty: whitty10